jg-2122/Project/README.md

 ## Bubble Tea Comparisons and Rankings across 11 Major US Cities

 ### Purpose
-This project aims to demonstrate how a bayesian rating system works for goods/services and how incorporating weight to the volume of ratings could provide a more accurate reflection of ratings compare to each other.
+This project aims to demonstrate how bayesian (weighted) rankings for goods/services compares to typical non-weighted rankings for goods/services

 ### Motivation
 While simple, I wanted to use this project as an opportunity to learn several things: